Vs. Nursing Homes

 - Transportation as needed

-- Pharmacy, barber and beautician, and/or physical therapy services offered on-site
+- Pharmacy, barber, hair stylist, and/or physical therapy services offered on-site

 Facility Differences between Assisted Living and Nursing Homes